 John D. McDade, athletics director and basketball coach at Georgia Washington High School in Mt.
 Meigs, has been appointed by the Montgomery County Recreation Board to direct a recreation program this summer.
 He will organize and supervise centers throughout the county.
 New Orleans, La.

 The U.S. Department of Justice has filed a motion in federal court here to prevent the Plaquemines Parish (county) school board from closing down all public schools on April 1.
 The board said it has to close the schools because it has no money.
 But the Justice Department said the school officials have been supplying transportation and text books for local private schools for white students.
 Plaquemines Parish has been under court order to desegregate its schools since last June 27.
 Tuskegee, Ala.

-"America is determined to win the war in Viet Nam by a military victory --not a compromise--so you will not have people walking over you here at home."
-That, said Harold W. Webb, is what U. S. Ambassador-at-Large Averell Harriman told Democrats from in Atlanta, Ga.
+"America is determined to win the war in Viet Nam by a military victory --not a compromise--so you will not have people walking over you here at home," That, said Harold W. Webb, is what U. S. Ambassador-at-Large Averell Harriman told Democrats from in Atlanta, Ga.
 Webb--a Negro member of the Macon County Board of Revenue --was reporting to the Tuskegee Civic Association (TCA) on the Democratic National Committee's "Victory '68" conference last Feb.
 23-24.
-Webb said Secretary of Transportation Alan S. Boyd discussed the need for new civil rights legislation to deal with the causes of riots, and Office of Economic Opporabout the problems in carrying out the anti-poverty program.
-And Georhas "room enough for everyone."
+Webb said Secretary of Transportation Alan S. Boyd discussed the need for new civil rights legislation to deal with the causes tunity Director Sargent Shriver spoke about the problems in carrying out the anti-poverty program.
+And Georgia's segregationist Governor Lester G. Maddox said the Democratic Party has "room enough for everyone," Atlanta, Ga.